OtaTran241/MLOps_GithubActions/README.md

 # MLOps Model Deployment

-this MLOps project is an end-to-end pipeline for a Machine Learning model using GitHub Actions.
+This MLOps project is an end-to-end pipeline for a Machine Learning model using GitHub Actions.

 ## Customer Churn Prediction Model